Mark Kennedy (musician): 1973–76: Burton, McGuire & Kennedy becomes Ayers Rock

 Burton, McGuire & Kennedy all left de Castro in June 1973 to form an eponymous trio.
-They added Jimmy Doyle in August and became Ayers Rock, a jazz fusion, progressive rock group, by September.
+They added Doyle in August and became Ayers Rock, a jazz fusion, progressive rock group, by September.
 That group's lead single was a cover version of "Lady Montego", which also appeared on their debut album, Big Red Rock (November 1974).

-Also late in 1974 Ayers Rock members, including Kennedy on drums and percussion, were session musicians for solo singer-songwriter, Jim Keays (ex Master’s Apprentices), debut album, The Boy from the Stars.
+Also late in 1974 Ayers Rock members, including Kennedy on drums and percussion, were session musicians for solo singer-songwriter, Jim Keays, debut album, The Boy from the Stars.
 Solo singer, Marcia Hines (ex-Daly-Wilson Big Band), provided backing vocals.
 At the January 1975 Sunbury Pop Festival, Keays performed most of the album live, with three Ayers Rock members (Brown, McGuire and Kennedy) joining the ensemble to record, "Nothing Much Left" and "Urantia".
 Ayers Rock also performed at that festival.
 From July to September they promoted Big Red Rock in the United States and Vancouver.
-At the end of that tour they recorded their second album, Beyond (Nundah) (April 1976), at Kendun Studios in Los Angeles.
+At the end of that tour they recorded their second album, Beyond (April 1976), in Los Angeles.
 In February 1976 prior to its appearance Kennedy left the group to join Hines' backing band.